Snapchat/camera-kit-unity-sample/README.md

    * An App ID
    * An API Token
    * A Lens Group ID

 ### Step 2: Android Setup
+1. In Unity, open the Unity Project ([unity-game/](unity-game/))
+2. Go to Build Settings and change the Platform to **Android**
+3. Still in the Build Settings dialog, check the box **Export Project**
+4. Go to Player Settings -> Settings for Android -> Other Settings, and make sure these options are set
+   * Minimum API level: 22
+   * Scripting Backend: IL2CPP
+   * API Compatibility Level: .NET Standard 2.1
+   * Target architectures: ARMv7, ARM64

 ### Step 3: iOS Setup